 Dietary supplement in Canada essentially means:

-A plant or a plant material, an alga, a bacterium, a fungus, or some non-human animal material.
+A plant or plant material, an alga, a bacterium, a fungus, or some non-human animal material.

-An extract or isolated substance described in the above, the primary structure molecularly is identical to that which it had prior to isolation or extraction.
+An extract or isolated substance described above, the primary structure molecularly is identical to its before isolation or extraction.

 Any of these vitamins:

 - Biotin, folate, niacin, pantothenic acid, riboflavin, vitamins A, D, C, E, B6, and B12.